 If you have completed 40 Hours of ADI training you are eligible for a trainee Licence to Instruct.
 This will enable you to work with us and have your own paying pupils that will help you to earn money while you learn.
 While you are on the trainee license we will meet up regularly to discuss your progress and any problems that you may have

 We will also be sitting in on some of your lessons to help to process.
 You will also be encouraged to sit on further live lessons with our experienced team of Instructors as required ?

-ABC Driving School has been operation in North Wales for over 40 years.
+ABC Driving School has been operating in North Wales for nearly 45 years.

 Our Instructors are all giving High Grade ‘A’ Quality Driving lessons on a daily basis.

 We specialise in Intensive Driving Courses / ORDIT high standard Driving Instructor Training and can offer you a fantastic Business opportunity if you reach the required Standard to earn up to £ 40,000 as a Self Employed Driving Instructor on a Franchise Basis with us

 Contact us now to discuss an Instructor Training course on 01492 871090

 We can offer pay as you learn Instructor Training if that suits your budget better